Johann Hari: Lost Connections (2018)

 In January 2018, Hari's book Lost Connections, which deals with depression and anxiety, was published, with Hari citing his childhood issues, career crisis, and experiences with antidepressants and psychotherapy as fuelling his curiosity in the subject.
 Kirkus Reviews praised the book.
-Psychiatrist Carmine Pariante criticised Hari's "extreme scepticism" of antidepressants as "wrong, unhelpful and even dangerous".
-The journalist Joe Muggs described the rehabilitation of Hari as "irresponsible and dangerous", describing the book as "a hodge-podge of other people's research put together into something that was by turns half-baked and half the story".

-An excerpt published in The Observer was sharply criticised by neuroscientist and Guardian columnist Dean Burnett, who pointed out that Hari appeared to be reporting as his own discoveries material—such as the biopsychosocial model—that has been common knowledge for decades, and for misrepresenting the medical, psychiatric, and scientific establishments as "some shadowy monolithic organisation, in thrall to the drug industry".
-Burnett subsequently wrote that he had been pressured by friends of Hari's at The Guardian to offer Hari a pre-emptive right to reply and, after publication, to link to Hari's attempt at rebuttal.

-The journalist Zoe Stavri criticised the book for a lack of citations for key claims like "between 65 and 80% of people on antidepressants are depressed again within a year", reliance on the work of a single researcher, treating research on a single class of antidepressants as if it applies to all antidepressants, and conflating stress and depression.
-The psychologist and science writer Stuart Ritchie criticised Hari for repeatedly making the claim that "between 65 and 80% of people on antidepressants are depressed again within a year" without a clear citation.
-He traced the source of the claim to a pop science book rather than a review of the scientific literature.
+The journalist Zoe Stavri criticised Lost Connections for a lack of citations for key claims like "between 65 and 80% of people on antidepressants are depressed again within a year", reliance on the work of a single researcher, treating research on a single class of antidepressants as if it applies to all antidepressants, and conflating stress and depression.
+The psychologist and science writer Stuart Ritchie criticised Hari for repeatedly stating that "between 65 and 80% of people on antidepressants are depressed again within a year" without a clear citation.
+He traced the source to a pop science book rather than a review of the scientific literature.

 Stolen Focus (2022)

-In January 2022, Hari published a book called Stolen Focus: Why You Can't Pay Attention, claiming that elements of modern lifestyles, including social media, are "destroying our ability to concentrate".
-The book received praise from celebrities including Hillary Clinton and Stephen Fry.
-The book debuted at number seven on The New York Times nonfiction best-seller list for the week ending 12 February 2022.
+Hari's 2022 book, Stolen Focus: Why You Can't Pay Attention – and How to Think Deeply Again argues that elements of modern lifestyles, including social media, are "destroying our ability to concentrate."
+The book debuted at number seven on the New York Times nonfiction best-seller list for the week ending 12 February 2022.

+As with his previous books, Stolen Focus presents a mix of research, interviews, and first-person narrative.
+Hari identifies twelve factors which he says contribute to an "attention crisis".
+Examples include technology addictions such as social media, the increased prevalence of chronic stress, the decline of children's exposure to outdoor play and independent exploration, and the purported influence of ultra-processed foods on brain functions.
+Hari suggests that late-stage capitalism's emphasis on profits over human well-being is partly to blame.
+He criticizes the tech industry for designing products that exploit people to maximize engagement.
+Stolen Focus also discusses the impacts of sleep deprivation and the lack of opportunities for meaningful work.
+Hari calls for collective action and suggests a focus on societal changes, rather than personal action.

-Scientists Stuart Ritchie and Dean Burnett both criticised the book for failing to cite strong evidence for the claim of shrinking attention spans, as well as presenting mainstream psychological concepts as niche ideas that Hari had discovered.
-Writer/broadcaster Matthew Sweet investigated some of the claims in the book and found that Hari had failed to cite the primary sources for some studies, and misrepresented the results of studies that suggested multitasking could have benefits in certain conditions.
+Psychologist Stuart J. Ritchie criticised Stolen Focus for over-relying on personal anecdotes while failing to cite strong evidence for the existence of shrinking attention spans.
+The writer Matthew Sweet investigated some of the statements in the book and wrote that Hari had failed to cite the primary sources for some studies, and misrepresented the results of studies that suggested multitasking could have benefits in certain conditions.
+Sweet called on the publisher to withdraw the book for misinterpreting its sources.

+Karlin Lillington, writing for the Irish Times, praised Stolen Focus for being a more accessible companion to Shoshana Zuboff's work on surveillance capitalism, but says Hari sometimes goes too far in reducing complex topics to bullet points.